Skip to content

 Turner acknowledged that the incident at Cities Church has created a demand for the convention to seek ways to help their ethnic congregations.
 “It’s time to show that we are united and that we have each other’s backs while expressing care for our ethnic churches,” he said.

 Turner cited Emmanuel Baptist Church in Rochester as a congregation that is doing something tangible.
 Emmanuel has two ethnic congregations including a Hispanic congregation that has stopped meeting for now.
-Emmanuel members have collected a special offering and are taking an aggressive approach to take care of the pastors and their families along with those of the larger Hispanic congregation as their pastor reports needs.
+Emmanuel members have collected a special offering and are taking an aggressive approach to take care of the pastors and their families along with members of the larger Hispanic congregation as their pastor reports needs.

-He said the convention will encourage its churches “to provide pastoral care to our immigrant communities with much grace.
+Turner said the convention will encourage its churches “to provide pastoral care to our immigrant communities with much grace.
 The MWBC will help equip those churches providing that care where they need help.

 “We remain committed to the sanctity of public worship times and will continue to advocate for the right of all congregations to meet in peace.”